HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/README.md

 - `Images to Analyze`: The image files to analyze.
 - `Text Blocklist Names`: Comma-separated list of blocklist names for text analysis.
 - `Halt on Blocklist Hit`: Whether to stop text analysis if a blocklist item is matched.

+> All parameters are optional.
+The tool automatically detects when Text or Image inputs are provided (non-empty) and calls the corresponding APIs for content moderation accordingly.

 **Image Requirements:**
 - Maximum size: 7,200 x 7,200 pixels